‘The curriculum is a real strength and contributes significantly to the high levels of achievement seen.’

 Years 7 and 8

-By the time students reach the end of their second year at Rooks Heath College they will have experienced a very broad curriculum.
+By the time students reach the end of their second year at Rooks Heath School they will have experienced a very broad curriculum.
 This gives them a good grounding in the core subjects English, Mathematics and Science, as well as the Arts, Classics, Design Technology, Humanities, Computing, Languages, PE and PSHE.
 This curriculum aims to provide a range of skills and competencies, as well as a substantial body of knowledge covering a wide subject range.

 Year 9 Bridging Courses